David Samuels (writer): Magazines

-Samuels was a Contributing Editor at Harper's Magazine from 1996 to 2018, and has written over a dozen long features for The New Yorker.
-His stories have also been featured on the covers of The Atlantic and the New York Times Magazine.
-His work hearkens back to the New Journalism of the 1960s—a blend of first-person observation, detailed reporting, and a careful attention to language.

-Samuels' pieces for Harper's are often panoramic takes on a single event, including the demolition of the Sands Hotel and Casino in Las Vegas, the riot at Woodstock 1999, a Donald Rumsfeld press conference at the Pentagon, and Super Bowl XL in Detroit.
+Samuels was a contributing editor at Harper's Magazine from 1996 to 2018; he has written over a dozen features for The New Yorker.
+His articles have been cover stories for The Atlantic and the New York Times Magazine.
+His work is a throwback to the New Journalism of the 1960s—a blend of first-person observation, detailed reporting, and a careful attention to language.
+His pieces for Harper's are often panoramic takes on a single event including the demolition of the Sands Hotel and Casino in Las Vegas, the riot at Woodstock 1999, a Donald Rumsfeld press conference at the Pentagon, and Super Bowl XL in Detroit.
 His features for The New Yorker and The Atlantic often focus on extreme subcultures and individuals with double identities.

-His long profile of Yasir Arafat for The Atlantic in September 2005 was a finalist for the National Magazine Award in reporting, and was named one of the three most important articles of the year by the columnist David Brooks in The New York Times.

-After publishing a controversial cover story in The Atlantic's April 2008 issue about the paparazzi who trail Britney Spears, Samuels appeared on NPR's On the Media, and offered an apology for having hurt the feelings of those subscribers who objected to finding Spears on the cover of the magazine.
-"Yes, I want to take full responsibility for destroying The Atlantic, 150-year-old pillar of American journalism," he said.
-"And now it's gone, thanks to me."
+He was a finalist for the National Magazine Award in reporting for his long profile article of Yasser Arafat for The Atlantic in September 2005 and it was named as one of the three most important articles of the year by David Brooks, a columnist in The New York Times.
+After publishing a controversial cover story in The Atlantic's April 2008 issue about paparazzi who trail Britney Spears, Samuels appeared on NPR's On the Media and apologized for hurting the feelings of those subscribers who objected to finding Spears on the cover of the magazine.
+"Yes, I want to take full responsibility for destroying The Atlantic, (an)150-year-old pillar of American journalism," he said. "... now it's gone, thanks to me."

-To open his long profile of the rapper Kanye West titled "American Mozart" in the May 2012 issue of The Atlantic, Samuels told of meeting President Barack Obama at a fundraiser at the Manhattan restaurant Daniel and asking him who he liked better – West or his Watch the Throne collaborator Jay-Z. Obama said that he preferred Jay-Z, but thought that West was "smart" and "very talented."
+To open his long profile of the rapper Kanye West titled "American Mozart" in the May 2012 issue of The Atlantic, Samuels told of meeting President Barack Obama at a fundraiser at the Manhattan restaurant Daniel and asking him who he liked better–West or his Watch the Throne collaborator Jay-Z. Obama said that he preferred Jay-Z, but he thought that West was "smart" and "very talented."
 When Samuels recalled that Obama had previously called West a "jackass," Obama replied "He is a jackass.
 But he's talented".
 An angry minority of Atlantic subscribers wrote to the magazine to express their bafflement at the comparison of West with Mozart.